KevinMarquette/kevinmarquette.github.io/_posts/2017-04-22-Powershell-installing-remote-software.md

 # Don’t use CredSSP

 I can't talk about the double hop problem without mentioning CredSSP.
 The most common solution you will find on-line if you Google the double hop problem is to enable CredSSP.
+Even Jeffery Snover has an old article recommending it.
 The general community has moved away from that as a solution because it puts your environment at risk.
 The issue with CredSSP is that your administrator credential gets cached on the remote system in a way that gives attackers easy access to it.

 For more details see this great write up: [Accidental Sabotage: Beware of CredSSP](http://www.powershellmagazine.com/2014/03/06/accidental-sabotage-beware-of-credssp/)